 Avocados are a source of healthy (unsaturated) fats and vitamins B6, C and E, plus minerals and fibre, which together provide a nutrient-rich boost for our whole body!
 And while in the UK they’re known for their use in savoury dishes, like guacamole, and salads, other countries around the world use the avocado in sweet dishes such as mikshakes, ice creams and cakes.
 And with a generous addition of cocoa powder, even the most picky eaters can be tempted ...

-Follow a recipe; follow food safety & hygiene rules; tidy away; scrape out a bowl with a spatula; use measuring spoons and cups; use balance/digital scales; chop using bridge/claw technique safely; use a blender (with adult supervision); garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; scrape out a bowl with a spatula; use measuring spoons; use a measuring jug to measure liquid; use weighing scales; chop using bridge/claw technique safely; use a blender (with adult supervision); garnish and decorate.

 Food blender or mixer, knife, chopping board, spatula, piping bag (optional), weighing scales, measuring spoons, measuring jug.

 Ingredients (serves 8):

 - 1 tsp vanilla extract